ferrancl/skylab-bootcamp-202001/staff/groups/ghibli-group/ghibli-app/documentation/README.md

 # Introduction

-GHIBLI GUIDE catalogs the people, places, and things found in the worlds of Ghibli.
+GHIBLI GUIDE is a minimal styled app that catalogs the people, places, and things found in the worlds of Ghibli.
+It is made to be intuitive and user-friendly.
 The benefits of signing up are that you can add your favourite films to your watchlist.

 ## Functional Description

-You can search by category all the ghibli world films, vehicles, people, species and locations, and the applications have a search bar to search by word.
+You can search directly by category all the ghibli films, vehicles, people, species and locations.
+Search by query input is also permitted.
-The App have the functionality to add your favourite films to your watchlist from results list and from details films.
+The App has the functionality to add your favourite films to your watchlist from results list and from details films.
+It lets you manage your user profile.

 ## Features